 Companies give bonuses to employees who perform well, achieve their targets.
-In some cases, it’s even split throughout the staff as a reward for the company’s growth.
+In some cases, it’s even split throughout the staff as a reward for its growth.

-Unlike salary, bonuses and commissions are not a fixed amount and come as variable pay and monetary compensation, as they’re usually paid in cash.
+Unlike salary, bonuses and commissions are not fixed and come as variable pay and monetary compensation, as they’re usually paid in cash.

 Long-Term Incentive Plans (LTIP)

-Long-term incentive plans reward performing employees over a certain period of time.
-For instance, if an employee completes particular objectives within a two-year period, he/she is rewarded for the same.
+Long-term incentive plans reward performing employees over a certain period.
+For instance, if an employee completes particular objectives within two years, they are rewarded for the same.

-Long-term incentive plans can be given out both in cash and non-cash forms.
+Companies can give out long-term incentive plans both in cash and non-cash forms.
 The reward, for example, can be a stipulated amount given in cash form.
 Other types of long-term incentive plans are 401K, stock options, or restricted stocks.

 When the company makes employers able to purchase company stocks at a discount in the future, these are stock options.
-They aim to incentivize the executive to have a high performance due to a long-term stake in the company’s future.
+They aim to incentivize the executive to have a high performance due to a long-term stake in its future.